 “Entrepreneurial responsibility is no additionally imposed obligation for AOP Orphan, but the attitude that played an indispensable role at the very time the company was founded.
 AOP Orphan’s objective to provide effective help for persons with rare diseases originated from this sense of responsibility and has made the company what it is today.“

 As a European pioneer in the treatment of rare and special diseases, AOP Orphan is active in all five continents with its several years of expertise.
 Since the very start the company has been focused on the individual needs and treatments of patients suffering from rare or special diseases.
 Based on its research-centered approach, AOP Orphan has a profound understanding of special diseases.
 Therefore, the company has been able to position itself as an innovative front-runner in the development of effective therapies and drugs.

 History of more than 20 years means many significant milestones — in research, social, business spheres and regulatory affairs — that were and are important for AOP Orphan.

 Thanks to many years of experience in the provision of complex and individualized treatments, AOP Orphan gained special expertise and market presence in the field of rare diseases.

-Since its very start AOP Orphan has borne the social responsibility of further life quality improvement for patients with severe, rare and life-threatening diseases.
+Since its very start AOP Orphan has borne the corporate responsibility of further life quality improvement for patients with severe, rare and life-threatening diseases.
 We at AOP Orphan conduct intensive research for this purpose, believing that developing and providing solutions for patients is the most important part of the AOP Orphan corporate responsibility.
-When it comes to wanting the best for the patients, we stand side-by-side with each other as a team, with researches, physicians, therapists, caregivers, patient organizations and other stakeholders.
+When it comes to wanting the best for the patients, we stand side-by-side with each other as a team, with researchers, physicians, therapists, caregivers and

 AOP Orphan is keen to keep one of its greatest assets – it is closely networked with the key specialists in all markets and is therefore able to help patients with rare diseases from Austria throughout the world.